Brazilian Art and Architecture, Post-independence

 Sullivan, Edward J., ed.
 Brazil: Body and Soul.
 New York: Guggenheim Museum, 2001.

 One of the most comprehensive English-language exhibit catalogues bringing together a wide range of texts on topics that include Indigenous, Afro-Brazilian, architecture, and cinema.
 It is amply illustrated with high-quality color images and bibliographies on selected themes, media, and artists.
 Very useful for teaching.

 Zanini, Walter Albuquerque, ed.
 História geral da arte no Brasil.
 2 vols.
 São Paulo: Instituto Walter Moreira Salles, 1983.

-Among the first comprehensive (two-volume) Portuguese surveys on Brazilian art from indigenous to modern art.
-The first covers precolonial through to the 20th century; the second has chapters on modern art and architecture, photography, industrial design, Afro-Brazilian art, and art education.
+Among the first comprehensive (two-volume) Portuguese surveys on Brazilian art from Indigenous to modern art.
+The first covers the precolonial period through the 20th century; the second has chapters on modern art and architecture, photography, industrial design, Afro-Brazilian art, and art education.